maxboeck/mxb/src/posts/layouts-of-tomorrow/2018-06-14-layouts-of-tomorrow.md

 You can check out <a href="https://codepen.io/mxbck/live/81020404c9d5fd873a717c4612c914dd" target="_blank" rel="noopener noreferrer">the final result</a> on Codepen.

+{% callout "warning" %}
-👉 *Since this is just for demo purposes, I did not include fallbacks and polyfills for older browsers.
+Since this is just for demo purposes, I did not include fallbacks and polyfills for older browsers.
 My goal was to test the capabilities of modern CSS here, so not all features have cross-browser support (read below).
-I found that it works best in recent versions of Firefox or Chrome.*
+I found that it works best in recent versions of Firefox or Chrome.
+{% endcallout %}

 Some of the things that made this interesting: